kanaka/miniMAL/README.md

 ```

 * **Macros**: miniMAL has the ability to define macros.
 Macros allow
   a program to create new syntactic structures.
-When an normal
+When a normal
-  function call is encountered, the arguments to the function are all
+  function call is handled, the arguments to the function are all
   evaluated first before the function is called.
 A macro receives all
   its arguments unevaluated and can manipulate the raw arguments.
   Whatever value is returned from the macro (perhaps a re-written
   function call) is evaluated again.
 In the following example, the
   "unless" macro reverses the logic of the if statement.
 If "unless"
-  was a regular function, the conditional and true and false positions
+  was a defined as a regular function both of the true and false
-  would all be evaluated before the "unless" function was called.
+  positions would all be evaluated before the "unless" function was
-  However, defining "unless" as a macro allows either the true or
+  called.
+However, defining "unless" as a macro allows either the
-  false position to be evaluated (and the conditional of course).
+  true or false position to be evaluated but not both .
 ```json
 ["def", "unless", ["~", ["fn", ["p", "a", "b"], ["list", ["`", "if"], "p", "b", "a"]]]] ["unless", false, 7, 8]